 Red Sox-Royals series preview

-Here are the pitching matchups for the four-game set.
+Here are the pitching matchups for the three-game set.

 WHO’S HOT: RED SOX